How to Translate Goals & Priorities into Year Planning

 2. Revisit Vision, Mission, and Values

-Reflect on your business’s mission and vision.
+Return to your business’s mission and vision.
 What language resonates most with clients, employees, and partners?
 Identify where your company excelled in embodying its values and where it fell short.
 Did your business stray from its mission?
 And when you pause and reflect on the past year, did your business move closer or further away from its lofty vision?

 3. Assess Your Current Reality